bitovi/academy/src/typescript/13-utility-types/utility-types.md

 ## Overview

-Utility Types are built-in helper Types meant for common Type transformations.
+In this section, you will:

-In this section you will see a small description for the most used Utility Types.
+- Review popular utility types

-We are going to repeat the interface Dinosaur below throughout the examples.
+- We are going to repeat the interface Dinosaur below throughout the examples.

 ```typescript
 enum Diet {